Dewalt-arch/pimpmyi3/README.md

   although should work on already existing installs, warning your mileage may vary on pre-installed systems.

-- Installation script
+# Installation script
   - #!/bin/bash
   - rm -rf pimpmyi3/
   - git clone https://github.com/Dewalt-arch/pimpmyi3
   - cd pimpmyi3
   - sudo ./pimpmy-i3.sh

-What pimpmy-i3.sh is going to do:
+# What pimpmy-i3.sh is going to do:

 - PC Speaker Beep turned off ( i3_shutup_pcbeep function )
   - function adds blacklist pcspkr to /etc/modprobe.d/nobeep.conf

-- Sets User and Root i3 background
+- Sets User or Root i3 background
   - uses $url variable in script to download background from Internet
     - a few additional backgrounds have been included in the script
     - uncomment ONE url=  statments at the top of the script
     - or change it to to the url of an image of your choice!
+    - ~/Pictures/background.jpg

 - Pre-configured ~/.config/i3/config
   - set $modkey Mod1    (alt key)
   - modkey can be changed after installation
     - default: set $modkey Mod1 (alt key)
-    - to set windows key change to : set $modkey Mod4
+    - to set windows key change : set $modkey Mod4
   - I prefer the alt key if you want the windows key, change it

 - Pre-configured /etc/i3status.conf